Lauren Murphy

-Lauren Marie Murphy (born July 27, 1983) is an American professional mixed martial artist.
-She currently competes in the Women's Flyweight division in the Ultimate Fighting Championship (UFC).
-Murphy formerly competed for Invicta FC where she is a former Invicta FC Bantamweight Champion.
-As of February 21, 2023, she is #7 in the UFC women's flyweight rankings.
+Lauren Murphy (born July 27, 1983) is an American former professional mixed martial artist who competed in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
+She also fought for Invicta FC where she is a former Invicta FC Bantamweight Champion.

 Background

 Murphy grew up in a small town in Alaska.
 Her father was killed in a plane crash when she was 11, causing issues that led to drinking, using drugs and dropping out of high school.
 Murphy said about starting martial arts: "I took my son to a Jiu Jitsu class in late 2009, and I took the class with him to encourage him.
 I fell in love with it and started going all the time.
 I began training MMA about 3 months later, and took my first pro fight 3 months after that.
 I did not have any amateur fights."
 She attended nursing school but dropped out to pursue a career in mixed martial arts.